TheFausap/quatfuck/README.txt

 - - sub to registry memory content

-~ - randomize! generate a I4 positive number, using as a seed a number (read as a decimal) in memory (it's a random number too).
+~ - randomize! generate an I4 positive number, using as a seed a number (read as a decimal) in memory (it's a random number too).
-You don't really need to do that... but it could be useful someday.
+You don't need to do that... but it could be useful someday.

-` - stop/end/halt - performs a dump of first 128 location of memory.
-Numbers are displayed in big endian format.
+` - stop/end/halt - performs a dump of the first 128 locations of memory.
+Numbers are displayed in big-endian format.
 ---

 ASC4